 Rubber 3D Printing Processes

 Rubber 3D printing can be achieved through several different technologies.
-To learn more about Xometry’s rubber 3D printing options, see our support page on manufacturing rubber-like materials.
+To learn more about Xometry’s rubber 3D printing options, see our community page on manufacturing rubber-like materials.
 Note that these technologies do not print natural rubber, but rubber-like materials that retain many of the same material properties as natural rubber but do not require mixing, heat, and other post-processing steps.

 - Fused Deposition Modeling (FDM)

 - PolyJet 3D

 In FDM 3D printing, a heated extruder nozzle is fed flexible filament made of thermoplastic elastomer and guided by the printer’s XYZ gantry to melt and deposit material onto the build platform in the layer’s shape as defined by the CAD model machine code.
 When the layer shape is complete, the build platform descends to accommodate the next layer, and the printer repeats the process until the full part is achieved.
 Flexible filaments typically also benefit from cooling directed at the output of the extruder nozzle to prevent the filament from melting away from its intended shape.
 View our page on All About Flex 3D Printing Filament to see the varieties of materials and properties achieved with this technique.